Finding the Best Places to Retire Since 2006!

 Sitting along the border of the Great Smoky Mountains National Park in the scenic rolling hills of East Tennessee, Gatlinburg is hemmed in by tall forested ridges and started out in the early-1800s as a quiet country holler.
 When the Park opened in 1934, life began to change as people started arriving from across the nation.

 Today Gatlinburg is a busy honky-tonk tourist magnet, attracting hundreds of thousands of vacationers every summer and fall.
 These folks come for the outstanding opportunities to fish, raft, bicycle, camp and hike, but they also come for Gatlinburg's wall-to-wall shops, boutiques, museums, shows and restaurants.
 A zip line, a Ripley's Believe It or Not, a mysterious mansion, several arcades, a passion play, ghost tours, strolling musicians, 20 wedding chapels and much, much more all keep visitors entertained.
-The Arts and Crafts loop wanders from the studios of whittlers, painters, potters and quilters to the Arrowmont School of Arts and Crafts, the oldest craft school in Tennessee.
+The popular Arts and Crafts loop wanders from the studios of whittlers, painters, potters and quilters to the Arrowmont School of Arts and Crafts, the oldest craft school in Tennessee.

 Gatlinburg also hosts a songwriters' festival, a river raft regatta, a craftsmans' fair and more.
 The nearby Ober Gatlinburg is the only ski area in Tennessee, and it boasts a wildlife encounter area, a skating rink, an aerial slide and a gondola.